| Cinematherapy.com

 emotional openness too and they develop a close relationship

+from this point on.
 When I watched the movie I noticed that Helen

 didn't look weak at all.
 In fact, she seemed kind of courageous